 If the owner does not wish to construct the buildings and works as required in the endorsed plans and vehicle crossings prior to the issue of a Statement of Compliance, the owner must then enter into an agreement with the responsible authority, pursuant to Section 173 of the Planning and Environment Act 1987.
 This agreement must be registered on the title to the land pursuant to Section 181 of the Planning and Environment Act 1987.
-The preparation, execution and registration of the section 173 agreement.
+The owner must pay the reasonable costs of the preparation, execution and registration of the section 173 agreement.
 The agreement must provide that: